 Building on extensive work on the right to water (which I continue), I am increasingly turning to the human right to sanitation.
 Sanitation is a very personal and private matter, inextricably linked to human dignity.
 At the same time, sanitation has an important public health dimension.
 In this regard, sanitation is not only about an individual’s right to have access to a toilet or latrine.
 Inadequate sanitation leads to contamination of the environment, of public spaces and water bodies through feces and wastewater and therefore has a negative impact on public health and the life and well-being of everyone in the community, affecting their human rights to health, life, food, and a healthy environment.
 This multitude of rights concerned makes sanitation complex to understand and address through the lens of human rights.

-I have explored some of these issues in a recent article and am now turning to more locally focused research examining the right to sanitation in Alabama and in informal settlements in South Africa.
+I have explored some of these issues in a recent article and have now turned to more locally focused research examining the right to sanitation in Alabama and in informal settlements in South Africa.